Transmission case

 Digitizing a complex metal casting like this transmission case is always a challenge, both due to its inherent material properties and highly detailed geometry.
 Featuring intricate structure and numerous mounting points, this 3D model reveals thick horizontal ribs, spaced along its entire length, with every edge faithfully recreated.
 You can also see an open, circular flange and four cylindrical studs around its perimeter, as well as a complex, asymmetrical base structure, with all these areas being incredibly lifelike.

-Feel free to zoom in and give this model a spin to admire every detail, from casting reliefs and bolt holes, to distinct, small housing features and the channels between the ribs.
-Like any other digital twin created with Artec Point, this 3D replica showcases how intricate objects can be captured with high repeatability and stunning accuracy, providing 3D models ready for inspection, quality control, and assembly verification.
+Feel free to zoom in and give this model a spin to explore every detail, from casting reliefs and bolt holes to distinct, small housing features and the channels between the ribs.
+Like any other digital twin created with Artec Point, this 3D replica showcases how intricate objects can be captured with high repeatability and stunning accuracy, providing 3D models ready for inspection, reverse engineering, and export to simulation software, and more.

 Embed 3D model on your website